CRYBOII/monmind/README.md

 monmind
 ```

-this should be generate the file `obfascated.go`
+this should be generate the file `obfuscated.go`
 all encoded strings will be contians in that file

 ### Example